 What a Vulnerability Assessment is

 As for vulnerability assessments, their goal is to identify the existing vulnerabilities in your environment.
-They scan and find where your vulnerabilities are, but don’t push through the layers to find more – instead, this will provide an evaluation of your security posture.
+They scan for security risks and find where your vulnerabilities are, but don’t push through the layers to find more.
+Instead, this will provide an evaluation of your security posture.

 On top of acknowledging the vulnerabilities, it will tell you the order of importance to resolving the vulnerabilities.
 Most assessments will follow a few general steps to help segment and prioritize your data.